open-source-tabletop/openfire-gm-realms-of-arcana/realms-of-arcana-game-module.md

 ### Height and Shooting

 Units that are at a higher height level than their target gain an additional 4 inches to their maximum range when making a ranged attack.

+# Module Rules

+## Magic

+Magic is an essential part of Realms of Arcana and **Spells** are a new type of **Ability** that require the model to have the **Mage (X)** special rule.
+Unlike normal abilities these models are allowed to choose a number of Spells when the player creates their army list.
+Each activation the Mage may choose one of their Spells to use.
+Spells still count as an ability and are still subject to the one ability per activation limit.

+To use a spell a Mage must take a **Magic Test** to successfully use the action, refer to the Mage special rule below for details.

+## New Special Rules

+### Mage (X)

+This model may use Spells and attempt to Counterspell enemy Mages.

+#### Magic Test

+When attempting to use a Spell the model must make a successful **magic test**, rolling a D12 and comparing it to the value of X following the same rules for skill tests.
+A roll of a 1 on a Magic Test causes the ability to fail and the model automatically loses 1 hit point and gains 1 stress token.

+#### Counterspell

+If a model with the psyker special rule is within 12 inches of any enemy psyker they suffer a -2 modifier to their psyker test.